gorzynsk/playWith-web888-ft8-logs/README.md

 ![banner view](./document/ft8-view.png "ft8 view")

-Note: The current version is just alfa release.
-And current code is not so nice as I would wish :).
-This was just for prove of concept.
+Note: This is an alpha release.
+The current code is not as polished as I'd like it to be.
+It's mainly a proof of concept at the moment.

 # Visialization of FT8 logs from web-888

-The new version of web-888 allow to use syslog for logging of ft-8 data.
-You have to compile sw on your own or wait till is in general firmware app.
+The latest version of web-888 now supports using syslog for logging FT8 data.
+You can either compile the software yourself or wait until it's included in the general firmware update.